cozy/cozy-stack/doc/architecture.md

 This description can be used by any cozy client library (JS, Golang, etc.) to generate some models to simplify the use of documents of this doctype.

-### Access Control

-Authentication, authorizations and other things like that are simple for a personal cloud, right?
-Well, not really.
-Let's see why.

-First, authentication doesn't come only on the classical web flavour with a login+password form and cookies.
-The login is not necessary, as the cozy instance is already identified by its domain and has only one owner.
-But, more than that, the authentication can also happen from a remote application, like cozy-mobile or cozy-desktop.

-Then, authorizations are complicated.
-When the Cozy Stack receives a request for accessing a JSON document, it has to check if it's authorized and this control doesn't depend of only the user.
-The same document can be read in one application but not in another.
-And even inside an application, there is a notion of context.
-For example, in the photos application, the authenticated owner of the cozy can see all the photos and share an album with some photos to some of her friends.
-This album is a context and the cozy stack will allow the access to the photos of this album, and only those.

-**TODO** OAuth 2, permissions, intent, etc.

-### Security

-**TODO**

 ### Import and export